Young Asian squeezing her nose against a plain pink background. Blackhead treatment concept

 Baking soda usually comes up as the most popular ingredient in the DIY treatment of blackhead removal and for good reason, baking soda is an alkaline substance, so it helps maintain a balanced pH level.

 In addition, it has antibacterial and anti-inflammatory properties.
-It’s a great exfoliant, but be careful not to use it too often, baking sofa might be harsh on the skin if you do!
+It’s a great exfoliant, but be careful not to use it too often, baking soda might be harsh on the skin if you do!

 Add tea tree oil into the mix for its antimicrobial properties and its ability to dry out the blackheads, essentially unclogging them.